MelchiorDahrk/The-Popular-Plague/The Popular Plague.md

 * Delphiara has a little new dialogue if you already have Corprus and the cure
 * Delphiara's rats now respawn in case you killed them
 * Fixed some typos
-* Fixed bug where player sometimes teleports to location of scales when loading the game
+* Fixed bug where player sometimes teleports to location of scales when loading the game in OpenMW
 * Disease spreading dialogue is now restricted to Pelagiad for compatibility
 * ForceGreet removed to make quest start more voluntary
 * Added Skyrim Style Quest Notifications (MWSE and OpenMW support)